Albab-Hasan/cipherForge/README.md

 - I'm tired of copy-pasting crypto code without understanding it
 - Academic papers are great, but nothing beats implementation
-- Learning how things *actually* work under the hood
+- Learning how things work under the hood

 ## Current State of the project